Following the establishment of devolved governments in

 urban, rural and marine environments through better planning,

 - Develop an effective management

 framework that ensures biodiversity is taken into account in wider

 - Ensure knowledge on biodiversity is

 available to all policy makers and practitioners.

 The most recent England biodiversity strategy,

 'Biodiversity 2020: A strategy for England's wildlife and ecosystem

-services' was published by Defra on 19 August 2011.
-This new
+services' was published by Defra on 19 August 2011, and a

 with the grain of nature' (PDF, 2Mb), which was published by